benhodgson87/planning-and-building-a-big-front-end/README.md

 6. `gui/` – Designed components and modules.
 These build on top of semantic HTML elements and are referred to mainly through class selectors.
 7. `trumps/` – Style trumps, helper classes and overrides.
 These need to override any other styles and thus come last.
-It is now uncommon for these styles to carry `!important`.
+It is not uncommon for these styles to carry `!important`.

 ## Important numbers and values